-Janika completed a master’s degree in political science in a joint program between the University of Freiburg and Sciences Po Aix.
-The latter awarded her thesis on the Palestinian LGBTQ movement and its ties to transnational advocacy as the best thesis of the academic year.
-Her doctoral project is funded by the German National Academic Foundation, while previous scholarships for her studies, internships and research have come from the German Academic Exchange Service (DAAD), the German National Academic Foundation and the Mercator Foundation.
+She studied political science in a joint masters program between the University of Freiburg and Sciences Po Aix, where her thesis on the Palestinian LGBTQ movement was awarded as the best thesis of the academic year.
+She has received various scholarships from the German National Academic Foundation, the German Academic Exchange Service (DAAD) and the Mercator Foundation.

 Rights & Democracy